Tracking Elsa: Rainy, gusty conditions arrive near Charlotte late Wednesday through Thursday

-Mostly sunny skies and southwest winds take highs in the lower 90s today.
-An isolated storm could bubble on the heat/ humidity but most stay dry.
+Mostly sunny skies and southwest winds take highs in the lower 90s on Tuesday.
+An isolated storm could bubble on the heat/humidity but most stay dry.

 By Wednesday, Elsa rushes through Georgia and into the Carolinas.